terotests/doremifa/README.md

 ## setState

-Sets the application state for keys given, for example if state is
+Sets the application state for given keys, for example if the state is
 ```javascript
 {
   name : "foobar",